TheBIMsider/bcfsleuth/README.md

 ## 🌟 **[Try BCFSleuth V2.0 Live Demo](https://thebimsider.github.io/bcfsleuth/V02/)**

 ## 🤖 AI-Assisted Development

 BCFSleuth V2.0 is what happens when real-world AECO/BIM experience meets AI coding horsepower:

-🧠 AI Assistant: Claude (Anthropic) helped with architecture ideas, cranked out code, and tracked down bugs ⚡ Fast Build: Features that would’ve taken months the old way came together in days 🏗️ Domain Expertise: 25+ years in AECO/BIM guiding the direction and keeping it practical 🔄 Iterative Workflow: Build, test, tweak, repeat — until it was rock-solid and ready to use
+- **🧠 AI Assistant**: Claude (Anthropic) helped with architecture ideas, cranked out code, and tracked down bugs
+- **⚡ Fast Build**: Features that would’ve taken months the old way came together in days
+- **🏗️ Domain Expertise**: 25+ years in AECO/BIM guiding the direction and keeping it practical
+- **🔄 Iterative Workflow**: Build, test, tweak, repeat — until it was rock-solid and ready to use

 **The Innovation**: 25+ years of AECO/BIM experience combined with AI-assisted development to rapidly create a sophisticated, professional-grade BCF management platform while maintaining enterprise quality standards.